mikelangelon/unibun/README.md

 Main idea is the player controls 2 buns and have to get united to the patty burger.

-Brainstorming:
+The plan:
-- Grid map
+- [x] Grid map
+- [x] Move around something
-- Turn base, sokoban style of moving around and pushing stuff
+- [ ] Turn base, sokoban style of moving around and pushing stuff
+- [ ] Allow to push objects (? do I want this? push what, a pizza box?)
+- [ ] Goal:
+  - [ ] Merge as one
+  - [ ] Bring it to the restaurant client (?)
-- Different ingredientes?
+- [ ] Different ingredients?
 Cheese, Lettuce, Bacon...
-- Enemies?
+- [ ] Enemies?
 Rats, Pidgeons
-- Goal:
-  - Merge as one
+- [ ] Pass to next level

+## Packages
+- Game --> Main game with all the logic
+- Entities --> Players, enemies... (*Maybe this should just be in Game package?)
+- Level --> About the grid, it should not have dependencies with the game at all
-  - Bring it to the restaurant client (?)
+- Config --> Params to change the game